roman-milk/roman-milk.github.io/prof-blackmailed.md

  Kerri voiced her concerns, hoping for a rationale judgment from the woman, but Laura merely laughed at the futile begging.
 A hand reached up and grabbed the lacy bra and ripped it from Kerri's chest.
 It was purely instincts and reaction when Kerri's hands came up to cup her luscious boobs and shield them from her attacker.

  In the blink of an eye, the strong, well-built woman grabbed a handful of the teacher's hair and tilted her head sideways.
 Laura looked deeply into the frightened eyes and held the stare for the longest time.
 "I'm a single mom and my needs are raging out of control.
 I haven't had a man in years and actually envy you for being able to use my son to satisfy your desires," she stated, with a deadly serious expression.
-Report_Story #2